phpbench/phpbench/README.md

 Features:

+- Generate reports
+- Records relative and inclusive memory statistics
+- Run iterations in separate processes
 - Support for parameterized benchmarking cases and matrixes
+- Per-project configuration
+- Dump benchmark results as XML and generate reports later
 - Run one or more (setup) parameterized methods before the benchmark
-- Generate reports
-- Dump benchmark results as XML and generate reports later
 - Nice command line interface
-- Records relative and inclusive memory statistics
 - Add custom report generators
+- Add custom progress loggers
-- Per-project configuration
+- More

 **DISCLAIMER**: This library is in an *ALPHA* stage and should not be considered stable.
 Contributions welcome :)